-Funding Resources for Shandong Small Satellites Researchers
+Funding Resources for Shandong Aerospace Researchers

 This page is designed as a resource for researchers from Shandong.
 Here you can find the different funding agencies pages where calls will be published.
 Also on this page are opportunities for mobility funding, both incoming and outgoing, funding for training young researchers, and fellowship and scholarship opportunities for PhD and graduate students from Shandong who want to study in the other RLS regions.